Series: Laurel and Hardy

 "I don't want to go to bed, I want to play" exclaims Ollie.
 He states that he will go to bed if Stan can catch him first and so begins the chase around the bedroom before Ollie wrestles his servant to the ground.
 Stan pleads with his master that he is only trying to do his duty, at which point he conceeds he is tired and wants to retire.
 As Stan lays sleeping Ollie has got himself all dressed up in a new outfit and goes in to wake Stan up to show him before inflicing further abuse on him such as entering a jug of water into his bedsheets.

+At this point Stan declares that he has had enough and threatens to leave first thing in the morning, though Ollie refuses to let him do so.
 The next morning Stan issues Ollie a bill for his services but when his master throws it away Stan says he will find an excuse to make his former friend fire him and so proceeds in kicking the furniture around.
 He realises Ollie is not impressed with his actions and so intensifies the violent destruction throughout the house with jugs, vases and crockery (there's a delightful little scene where Hardy just manages to save a large vase at the bottom of the stairs when Stan sneaks back and pushes it to the ground).

 The carnage continues even to the point of Ollie throwing things at Stan and breaking more of the fixings and having a chandelier come down on his head.
 The chase around the house continues and when Stan falls face-first into the birthday cake which has ended up on the floor from the upturned table it once sat upon, Ollie remarks that he appears to be frothing at the mouth!
 Eventually things come to a head and it has to end.
 After posing as one of the water fountain cherub heads Ollie steps up and offers the hand of friendship to Stan, who accepts it and the two become friends once again, but not before he takes once last pop at Stan with pushing him into the fountain.